-Transparency International (2011, 2012) collected data on the general public's views on and experiences of corruption.
-From these data the organisation creates a Corruption Perception Index (CPI) for 178 countries surveyed.
+Transparency International (2011a, b, 2012) collected data on the general public's views on and experiences of corruption.
+From these data the organisation creates a CPI for 178 countries surveyed.
 The index ranges from a 0 (highly corrupt) to 10 (very clean).
-This is the most widely used measure of corruption and was the one used by the Anderson 2012 and 2013 studies.
-Dreher and Schneider (2010) report on three other measures of corruption: Corruption (ICRG), which measures corruption in the political system and is used by the International Country Risk Guide; the World Bank Corruption index was used by Kaufmann et al. in 2003; and Dreher et al. (2007) used an index created from structural modelling.
+This is the most widely used measure of corruption and was the one used by the Anderson (2012, 2013) studies.
+Dreher and Schneider (2010) report on three other measures of corruption: corruption (ICRG), which measures corruption in the political system and is used by the International Country Risk Guide; the World Bank Corruption Index was used by Kaufmann et al. (2003) and Dreher et al. (2007) used an index created from structural modelling.
 In this index, a score of 10 is highly corrupt and a score of 0 indicates the least corruption.
-These metrics are excellent for measuring overall corruption, however they were not deemed appropriate for the current research, where the goal is to examine different dimensions of corruption.
-While not perfect measures, the World Economic Forum collects survey data on different aspects of corruption through its Executive Opinion Survey (World Economic Forum 2014, pp. 83-92).
+These metrics are excellent for measuring overall corruption, however, they were not deemed appropriate for the current research, where the goal is to examine different dimensions of corruption.
+While not perfect measures, the World Economic Forum collects survey data on different aspects of corruption through its Executive Opinion Survey (World Economic Forum, 2014, pp. 83-92).
 The decision was made to use these data, which include responses from almost 14,000 members of business communities from around the world.

 In this exploratory study, four dimensions of corruption were selected for analysis along with a fifth measure being the ethical behaviour of firms.
-The five variables are described as follows: Diversion of Public Funds: In your country, how common is diversion of public funds to companies, individuals, or groups due to corruption?
-[1 = very commonly occurs; 7 = never occurs] | 2012-13 weighted average.
+The five variables are described as follows:

+Diversion of Public Funds: in your country, how common is diversion of public funds to companies, individuals, or groups due to corruption?
+(1 = very commonly occurs; 7 = never occurs)(2012-2013) weighted average.

-Irregular Payments and Bribes: Average score across the five components of the following Executive Opinion Survey question: In your country, how common is it for firms to make undocumented extra payments or bribes connected with (a) imports and exports; (b) public utilities; (c) annual tax payments; (d) awarding of public contracts and licenses; (e) obtaining favourable judicial decisions?
-In each case, the answer ranges from 1 (very common) to 7 (never occurs). | 2012-13 weighted average.
+Irregular Payments and Bribes: average score across the five components of the following Executive Opinion Survey question.
+In your country, how common is it for firms to make undocumented extra payments or bribes connected with imports and exports; public utilities; annual tax payments; awarding of public contracts and licenses; obtaining favourable judicial decisions?
+In each case, the answer ranges from 1 (very common) to 7 (never occurs)|2012-2013 weighted average.

-Favouritism in Decisions by Government Officials: In your country, to what extent do government officials show favouritism to well-connected firms and individuals when deciding upon policies and contracts?
-[1 = always show favouritism; 7 = never show favouritism] 2012-13 weighted average.
+Favouritism in Decisions by Government Officials: in your country, to what extent do government officials show favouritism to well-connected firms and individuals when deciding upon policies and contracts?
+(1 = always show favouritism; 7 = never show favouritism)|2012-2013 weighted average.

-Organised Crime: In your country, to what extent does organised crime (mafia-oriented racketeering, extortion) impose costs on businesses?
-[1 = to a great extent; 7 = not at all] | 2012-13 weighted average.
+Organised Crime: in your country, to what extent does organised crime (mafiaoriented racketeering, extortion) impose costs on businesses?
+(1 = to a great extent;7 = not at all)|2012-2013 weighted average.

-Ethical Behaviour of Firms: In your country, how would you rate the corporate ethics of companies (ethical behaviour in interactions with public officials, politicians and other firms)?
-[1 = extremely poor-among the worst in the world; 7 = excellent-among the best in the world] | 2012-13 weighted average.
+Ethical Behaviour of Firms: in your country, how would you rate the corporate ethics of companies (ethical behaviour in interactions with public officials, politicians and other firms)?
+(1 = extremely poor - among the worst in the world; 7 = excellent - among the best in the world)12012-2013 weighted average.